 IRIS Welcomes Michael Van Leesten to our Board of Directors

-By Grey Kupiec
+Written by Grey Kupiec

 Michael’s first personal experience with IRIS began a few years ago, when a friend and IRIS volunteer introduced Michael to a family from Afghanistan.
 As a muslim who has traveled extensively throughout North Africa and the Middle East, Michael and Shah Jahan, the father of the family, bonded through a shared cultural affinity and appreciation.
 Their friendship grew, and eventually Shah’s children entered a program for academic skills development that Michael oversaw.
 Earlier this year, when approached about serving on the IRIS board, Michael saw an opportunity to use his experiences as an organizational developer, an educator, and a person of color to help create impact for families like Shah’s.
 “IRIS and what it does interests me,” Michael says, “and I think I can contribute to IRIS being a better organization.”